Runtime: 1h 43 min

 Note: Capacity is limited, so arrive early to secure your spot, tickets can be picked up in the lobby upon arrival.

-The film Open Call questions the relationship between art, citizens and city authorities.
+The film Open Call questions the relationship between art, citizens and city municipality.
 An artist is commissioned to create an artwork to mark the city’s anniversary.
-Using ‘cooperation’ as a method, a group of Oslo residents are invited to take part.
+Using ‘participation’ as a method, a group of Oslo residents are invited to take part.
 Under the banner of ‘trust, creativity and joy in collaboration’, they are asked to develop and present their own proposals for a work of art.
 Together, the group is supposed to decide which of the artworks will be best for the city of Oslo.
-The project – which seems to fulfil the city council’s desire for cooperation – turns into a tragicomic dystopia as the artist tries to satisfy official council procedures and a multi-faceted public sphere.
+The project – which seems to fulfil the city municipality’s desire for participation – turns into a tragicomic dystopia as the artist tries to satisfy official procedures and a multi-faceted public sphere.

-Open Call is a social satire about the role of public art in a complex city, where culture and business rub up against each other.
-Based on a competition which Storihle herself took part in, she portrays a fictional competition, Open Call.
+Open Call is a social satire about the role of public art in a complex city, where culture and the private sector rub up against each other.
+Based on a competition which Storihle themselves took part in, they portray a fictional competition, Open Call.

 The film is a portrait of Oslo which turns the spotlight on ethical, political, economic, historical and social issues around art and public space.
 The production was designed as a role-play, and shot at Gamle Munch, MUNCH, Sukkerbiten, Lokomotivverksted, Middelalderparken, Haugenstua and Hersleb upper secondary school.